BLOG POST8 min read

 The Staging Consultation

-If you’re on a tight budget or just need a professional game plan you can execute yourself, the
+If you’re on a tight budget or just need a professional game plan you can execute yourself, the staging consultation is your best starting point.
+It’s the simplest and most affordable option.
+A professional stager will walk through your home with you, room by room, and give you a detailed action plan.

 This report is basically your expert-guided DIY checklist.
-It’ll tell you: *
+It’ll tell you:

 Partial Staging for Occupied Homes

 What if your home is already furnished but just needs that extra bit of polish?
-That’s where
+That’s where partial staging comes in.
+This is a great choice if you’ll be living in the house while it’s for sale.

 The stager works with what you already have, rearranging your best pieces and then supplementing them with carefully chosen rentals.
 This could mean bringing in a modern area rug, some new artwork, fresh bedding, or a few stylish accessories to tie everything together.
 It’s a smart, collaborative approach that elevates your home’s look without the cost of furnishing it from top to bottom.